 Centralized competitors can offer faster transactions when compared to the blockchain.

-The Ethereum blockchain can process 15 transactions per second; VISA processes 45,000.
+The Ethereum blockchain can process 15 transactions; VISA processes 45,000.

 Ethereum developers actively work on their blockchain’s scalability problem.
 Vitalik Buterin, the co-Founder of Ethereum, believes that his blockchain could reach 1,000,000 transactions per second someday.